‘Twas the night before World Breastfeeding Week, and all across the earth

 Making a donation to a milk bank can help make a big difference for babies in need.
 While the qualification process can take a few weeks, it is worth the effort to give vital nutrients to newborns, especially premature babies and those with allergies to formula.
 You can even donate frozen bags that you have leftover in your freezer for up to 10 months.
 There may be a milk bank in your area or you can go through a national milk bank organization.

-Preparing for breastfeeding during pregnancy can be extremely helpful so that you are ready to get feeding right away.
+Preparing for breastfeeding during pregnancy can be extremely helpful so that you are ready to start right away.
 Take this week to consider all the things that will help you along your way.
+Some suggestions are:

 Nipple cream, bra pads, a breast pump – it is fine if you never need these items, but you need them, you NEED them.
 Don’t run to the store at 2am because you need to buy a breast pump to relieve engorgement or get ointment for cracking nipples.
 Keep a few emergency items on hand.
 It is also good to know that you can likely get a breast pump covered 100% by your insurance.
 You can look up which breast pump suppliers work with your insurance plan here.